Baltic seabird dataset

 1. SLU – Researching Guillemots using AI

-For many years, the Swedish University of Agricultural Sciences has been studying the behaviour of Guillemots on Stora Karlsö using CCTV.
-The work entailed watching thousands of hours of video footage to identify different behaviours of the birds.
+For many years, the Swedish University of Agricultural Sciences has been studying the behavior of Guillemots on Stora Karlsö using CCTV.
+The work entailed watching thousands of hours of video footage to identify different behaviors of the birds.

-By developing an object detection algorithm that can identify Adults, Chicks and Eggs, SLU could automate the categorization of the different behaviours as well as identifying new ones.
+By developing an object detection algorithm that can identify Adults, Chicks and Eggs, SLU could automate the categorization of the different behaviors as well as identify new ones.

-Through this approach SLU could cut months of watching video footage while at the same time advancing in detecting new behaviours difficult for humans to identify.
+Through this approach, SLU could cut months of watching video footage while at the same time advancing in detecting new behaviors difficult for humans to identify.

 2. Zenseact – Autonomous driving